NCI-DCEG/Flow-IQ/README.md

 2. **Who is This Toolkit For?**

-   NIH researchers who rely on the Biowulf HPC cluster for their bioinformatics analyses using standard tools, custom scripts, or Nextflow-based workflows.
+   - NIH researchers who rely on the Biowulf HPC cluster for their bioinformatics analyses using standard tools, custom scripts, or Nextflow-based workflows.
-   * Prerequisites or assumptions (Nextflow experience, etc.)
+   - This toolkit assumes you are working with Nextflow workflow scripts and running analyses on the Biowulf HPC cluster.

 <br>